Boeing plans to deliver re-engined 737 in 2017

 "We believe very strongly that this is an airplane that's going to allow us not to just maintain the market share that we have but one that's going to allow us to grow the market share," Boeing Commercial Airplanes Chief Executive Jim Albaugh told a media briefing.

-The 737 and A320 compete in the market for jets with around 150 seats, the biggest segment of the global jetliner market and estimated to be worth $2 trillion over the next 20 years.
+The 737 and A320 compete in the market for jets with around 150 seats, the biggest segment of the global jetliner market and estimated to be worth $2 trillion (1.22 trillion pounds) over the next 20 years.

 Shares of Boeing were up 2.6 percent, or $1.65, to $66.25 in afternoon trading.